-What you need to make crockpot beef bone broth + substitutions:
+What you need to make homemade beef bone broth + substitutions:

 - Beef bones- We use local grass fed beef bones from our local market but any beef bones would suffice.
 Also, there is no reason why you couldn’t make chicken bone broth by just substituting the beef bones with a chicken carcass from a whole roasted chicken.